Selling can either freeze you or excite you – and for many its FREEZE or Repel!

 - DON’T ASSUME YOU KNOW WHAT THEY WANT – This goes hand-in-hand with digging/probing for objections and client needs.
 Sometimes prospective clients are just waiting for the salesperson to say the right thing… Sometimes the prospect IS in the market, and they have done a sh*tload of research… They’re just waiting for that one little keyword to make their ears stand up.
 But heck – they’re not just going to GIVE you the sale… Are you serious??
 It is YOUR job to discover what tickles their fancy.
 Take me for example… Being a passionista of the sales process, I A) Give good salespeople my ear, B) Feel no obligation to make things easier for bad salespeople than I would for a good salesperson and C) Like to flesh out the sales call to see where it goes.
 I allow salespeople to take me on their own path… If they lead me down the wrong way, that’s their loss… I’m going to give them donuts.
 If they’re good – if they say all the right things and actually spark my interest, I will consider and take them seriously.
 That’s what I want.
 That’s weird.
 So what does the next guy/girl want?
 Don’t assume you know… Pay attention & go with it.

 Get a FREE 30 min answer to your query, and FREE ongoing email or phone support – no-one offers as much!
-Call and you also get FREE “Avoid these GST mistakes” – there’s 18 that the Tax Office see regularly – get them right!
+Call and you also get FREE “Avoid these GST mistakes” – There’s 18 that the Tax Office see regularly – Get them right!
 Email firstname.lastname@example.org or call 0407 361 596 Australia